OWASP/ASVS/5.0/en/0x11-V2-Authentication.md

 Authentication is the process of establishing or confirming the authenticity of an individual or device.
 It involves verifying claims made by a person or about a device, ensuring resistance to impersonation, and preventing the recovery or interception of passwords.

-When the ASVS was initially released, the combination of username and password was the most common form of authentication, except in high-security systems.
-Multi-factor Authentication (MFA) was commonly accepted in security circles but rarely required elsewhere.
-As the number of password breaches increased, the idea that usernames are somehow confidential and passwords unknown, rendered many security controls untenable.
-For example, NIST SP 800-63 considers usernames and Knowledge Based Authentication (KBA) as public information, email as [not allowed](https://pages.nist.gov/800-63-FAQ/#q-b11), SMS as a ["restricted" authenticator type](https://pages.nist.gov/800-63-FAQ/#q-b01), and passwords as pre-breached.
-This reality renders knowledge-based authenticators, SMS and email recovery, and password-related controls such as history, complexity, and rotation, ineffective.
-These controls have always been less than helpful, often forcing users to come up with weak passwords every few months, but with the release of over 5 billion username and password breaches, it's time to move on.

-Of all the chapters in the ASVS, the authentication and session management chapters have changed the most.
 Adoption of effective, evidence-based leading practice will be challenging for many, and that's perfectly okay.
 We have to start the transition to a post-password future now.

 ## NIST SP 800-63 - Modern, evidence-based authentication standard

 [NIST SP 800-63B](https://pages.nist.gov/800-63-3/sp800-63b.html) is a modern, evidence-based standard, and represents the best advice available, regardless of applicability.
 The standard is helpful for all organizations all over the world but is particularly relevant to US agencies and those dealing with US agencies.

-NIST SP 800-63 terminology can be a little confusing at first, especially if you're only used to username + password authentication.
-Advancements in modern authentication are necessary, so we have to introduce terminology that will become commonplace in the future, but we do understand the difficulty in understanding until the industry settles on these new terms.
-We have provided a glossary at the end of this chapter to assist.
-We have rephrased many requirements to satisfy the intent of the requirement, rather than the letter of the requirement.
-For example, the ASVS uses the term "password" while NIST uses "memorized secret" throughout this standard.
+NIST SP 800-63 terminology can be a little confusing and we have tried to standardise the terminology to optimize for clarity, using more commonly understood terminology where possible.

-The V2 Authentication and V3 Session Management chapters in the ASVS, and to a lesser extent the V4 Access Control chapter, have been adapted to align as a compliant subset of selected NIST SP 800-63B controls.
-This adaptation focuses on common threats and frequently exploited authentication weaknesses.
+As such, whilst this chapter aligns to a subset of selected NIST SP 800-63B controls, we have focused on common threats and frequently exploited authentication weaknesses.
 For cases where full NIST SP 800-63 compliance is necessary, please refer to NIST SP 800-63.

-### Selecting an appropriate NIST AAL Level

-The Application Security Verification Standard has tried to map ASVS L1 to NIST AAL1 requirements, L2 to AAL2, and L3 to AAL3.
-However, the approach of ASVS Level 1 as "essential" controls may not necessarily be the correct AAL level to verify an application or API.
-For example, if the application is a Level 3 application or has regulatory requirements to be AAL3, Level 3 should be chosen in chapters V2 and V3 Session Management.
-The choice of NIST-compliant Authentication Assertion Level (AAL) should be performed as per NIST SP 800-63B guidelines as set out in *Selecting AAL* in [NIST SP 800-63B Section 6.2](https://pages.nist.gov/800-63-3/sp800-63-3.html#AAL_CYOA).
+We strongly urge US government agencies to review and implement NIST SP 800-63 in its entirety.

 ## V2.1 Password Security

 Passwords, called "Memorized Secrets" by NIST SP 800-63, include passwords, PINs, unlock patterns, pick the correct kitten or another image element, and passphrases.
-They are generally considered "something you know", and often used as single-factor authenticators.
+They are generally considered "something you know", and often used as single-factor authentication mechanism.
 There are significant challenges to the continued use of single-factor authentication, including billions of valid usernames and passwords disclosed on the Internet, default or weak passwords, rainbow tables and ordered dictionaries of the most common passwords.

 Applications should strongly encourage users to enroll in multi-factor authentication and should allow users to re-use tokens they already possess, such as FIDO or U2F tokens, or link to a credential service provider that provides multi-factor authentication.